Real Spectral Triples on Crossed Products: The Existence of a Real Structure

-In view of Proposition \ref{30} and Proposition \ref{72}, a similar result holds for constant weights which provides a real structure of KO-dimension $n-1$.
-However, as the only non-degenerate constant weight is the zero weight, we will not deal with this case.
+In view of Proposition \ref{30}, a similar result which provides a real structure of KO-dimension $n-1$ holds for weights such that $l(g^{-1})=l(g)$ for any $g\in G$.
+However, if we want also the first order condition, Remark \ref{72bis} and Proposition \ref{72} force $G$ to be finite.
+As this situation is K-homologically trivial, we will not discuss this case.